 - Midnight Intruder fly

-Some of the best flies and the best fly patterns I have seen and used are from the Fly Fiend.
-You can check out The Fly Fiend Youtube channel or the Fly Fiend Website where you can order these awesome flies.
+Some of the best nymph flies, and even the best modern dry fly patterns I have seen and used are from the Fly Fiend.
+You can check out The Fly Fiend Youtube channel.

 My favorite fly patterns from The Fly Fiend are: